MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### Exports

-This folder appears if you use the [Skin Selector's "Export as .osk"](/wiki/Options) or [Beatmap Editor's "Export Package"](/wiki/Beatmap_Editor/Menu).
-It will hold the beatmaps and skins you have exported from osu!.
+This folder appears if the player uses the [Skin Selector's "Export as .osk"](/wiki/Options) or [Beatmap Editor's "Export Package"](/wiki/Beatmap_Editor/Menu).
+It will hold the beatmaps and skins the player has exported from osu!.

-If you want to know how to do this, see [osu!
+Players that want to know how to do this can see [osu!
 File Formats](/wiki/osu!_File_Formats).

 ### Localisations

+This folder appears when the player has switched their language in the options.
+It will hold the translated text files which can be used each to replace the English text based on the user's selected localisation.

+### Replays
-This folder holds your replay files.
+This folder holds the player's replay files.
 A replay file does not work when the beatmaps linked to it is missing.
-The replay also contains the results data, and reanimates your cursor movement while replaying.
+The replay also contains the results data, and reanimates the player's cursor movement while replaying.
 To create a replay, press F2 at the results screen, or click on the 'Save replay to Replays folder' (in Solo only).
 This, however, does not save multi-play elements.
 The file sizes in here are usually ranging from 100KB ~ 1KB.
-[For players who are interested to upload their replay to YouTube, see this thread](https://osu.ppy.sh/community/forums/topics/1104243).
+[For players who are interested to upload their replay to the YouTube, see this thread](https://osu.ppy.sh/community/forums/topics/1104243).

 The format is `{Local player name} - {Artist} - {Title} {[Difficulty]}{(YYYY-MM-DD)} {Game Mode}`